bhisaac/5eFP/5eFP-SRD.md

 #### Legendary Actions

-**Revive (1 Action/minion).** Restore one defeated plant minion within line of sight to full health for each point spent.
+**Revive (1 Action/minion).** Restore one defeated plant minion within LOS to full health for each point spent.
 Plant minions defeated with fire cannot be revived in this way.

 **Thrash (1 Action).** The awakened shrub boss deals slashing damage to adjacent foes.
 A successful DEX check reduces the damage by half.